Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 ## Step 2: Extract indels
 Use 'SelectVariants' to extract indels from the joint-called final output VCF from 'Germline-ShortV' pipeline to an indel-only VCF.

-Update the PBS directives (project, lstorage) and edit the 'ref', 'round' and 'cohort' variables.
 Update the 'vcf_in' varable to the final VCF joint-genotyped output from the 'Germline-ShortV' pipeline, then run:

 ```{bash Extract indels}
 qsub bsv-R1-S2_select_variants_indels.pbs